Yellowstone National Park

 In 1871, eleven years after his failed first effort, Ferdinand V. Hayden was finally able to explore the region.
 With government sponsorship, he returned to the region with a second, larger expedition, the Hayden Geological Survey of 1871.
 He compiled a comprehensive report, including large-format photographs by William Henry Jackson and paintings by Thomas Moran.
 The report helped to convince the U.S. Congress to withdraw this region from public auction.
 On March 1, 1872, President Ulysses S. Grant signed The Act of Dedication[15] law that created Yellowstone National Park.[16]

 Hayden and his 1871 party recognized Yellowstone as a unique place that should be available for further research.
 He also was encouraged to preserve it for others to see and experience it as well.
-In 1873, Congress authorized and funded a survey to find a wagon route to the park from the south which was completed by the Jones Expedition of 1873.[20]
+In 1873, Congress authorized and funded a survey to find a wagon route to the park from the south which was completed by the Jones Expedition of 1873.[21]
 Eventually the railroads and, sometime after that, the automobile would make that possible.
-The park was not set aside strictly for ecological purposes; however, the designation "pleasure ground" was not an invitation to create an amusement park.
-Hayden imagined something akin to the scenic resorts and baths in England, Germany, and Switzerland.[17]
+The park was not set aside strictly for ecological purposes.
+Hayden imagined something akin to the scenic resorts and baths in England, Germany, and Switzerland.[18]

 THE ACT OF DEDICATION[19]